 Lyft moved to dismiss the plaintiff’s class action in favor of arbitration in his individual capacity, invoking the clause in its terms of service that required arbitration and precluded class proceedings.
 At the federal district court level, the plaintiff challenged the clause’s applicability and enforceability, arguing (among other things) that the clause did not reach his Massachusetts Wage Act claims and was unconscionable.
 Despite the California choice-of-law provision, the district court interpreted the terms of service under Massachusetts law, reasoning that Massachusetts had the most significant relationship to the parties.

 In Massachusetts, a contract is unenforceable when it is both procedurally unconscionable (meaning that the employee has no reasonable choice and the terms amount to an unfair surprise) and substantively unconscionable (meaning that the terms were oppressive to one party).
-The same is true in Rhode Island (as demonstrated by a).
+The same is true in Rhode Island (as demonstrated by a November 2018 First Circuit decision).

 The Bekele district court rejected the plaintiff’s procedural unconscionability argument, pointing out that the arbitration provision used capital letters in relevant places and the agreement’s font size could be enlarged through normal text expansion on the phone.
 Additionally, the court observed that Lyft imposed no deadline on a prospective driver to accept its terms.
 True, drivers could not drive for Lyft until they accepted the terms, but they were not under any Lyft-imposed time pressure.
 The district court also concluded that special language was not required to bring the plaintiff’s Wage Act claims within the scope of the arbitration clause.